Jyoti Global Plast Limited to raise up to Rs. 35.44 crore from Public Issue; IPO opens on August 4 - www.lokmattimes.com

 Jyoti Global Plast Limited to raise up to Rs.
 35.44 crore from Public Issue; IPO opens on August 4

-PNN Mumbai (Maharashtra) [India], July 31: Jyoti Global Plast Limited, a leading plastic and FRP moulding company with its ...
+Mumbai (Maharashtra) [India], July 31: Jyoti Global Plast Limited, a leading plastic and FRP moulding company with its recent ...

 Mumbai (Maharashtra) [India], July 31: Jyoti Global Plast Limited, a leading plastic and FRP moulding company with its recent foray into defence and aerospace, is planning to raise Rs.
 35.44 crore through SME Initial Public Offering (IPO).
 The company has received approval to launch its public issue on NSE Emerge Platform of NSE.
 The public issue opens for subscription on August 4 and closes on August 6.
 The Proceeds of the public issue will be utilized to fund new manufacturing unit at MIDC Mahad, Solar Power Plant, loan repayment and general corporate purposes.
 Unistone Capital Pvt Ltd is the book-running lead manager of this issue.